-I have both a strong sense of home and a wanderlust which goes right back to when I was born in a crystal cave deep inside the Earth’s core, in 1973.
+I have both a strong sense of home and a wanderlust which goes right back to when I was born on a tiny atoll in the middle of the pacific ocean, in 1973.
 Working in many different settings across cultures around the world has had a great impact on my professional practice, which has been greatly enriched by my experience of each particular context: Shanghai and its people, the fruitful silence of a Japanese bamboo forest, the light in Los Angeles, so different to the harsh, more direct light in New Zealand.

 Infact, I love LA light, so diffused, as if a giant soft box had been placed over the sun.
 On one particular occasion, standing with my camera equipment in a very suburban street in Echo Park I noticed that I had caught the neighbours’ attention.
 A few came up to ask what I was doing, in a cutely nosey, neighbourly way, all of them appearing to act as a neighbourhood watch of sorts over the house I was photographing and for each other.
 I felt a great sense of community and a few of them even made it into one of my pictures.
 I love people in my photos as their appearance adds a sense of scale and a place in time.

 I am the author of the award-winning photo-book Rannoch and the All Things Considered series.
 Photo-books bring together my passion for image, place and language, which started in 2013 with the launch of Portrait of a House, my first self- published photo-book on the Athfield residence in Wellington.
 Since then, I have started publishing the Ripe Fruit series.